Car Ceramic Coatings

 Everything you need to know

-The whole point of this very process is to protect your vehicles paintwork from harmful substances and environmental hazards, to offer greater scratch resistance and they have the added benefit of making your car much easier to clean.
+The whole point of this process is to protect your vehicles paintwork from harmful substances and environmental hazards, to offer greater scratch resistance and they have the added benefit of making your car much easier to clean.

 It's an essential aspect to vehicle detailing as a whole and works in unison with paint correction and paint enhancement services, protecting your paintwork and keeping it as glossy as possible.
-This will provide you with a much better level of protection than any wax or sealant.
+This will provide you with a much better level of paint protection than any wax or sealant.

 Depending on what your going for you must be realistic of your expectations, unfortunately a ceramic coating isn't a protective and invulnerable barrier, you will still need to look after your vehicle and properly care for it.

 You may have read up on the competing reviews and testimonials online, those who swear by the product, and those who despise it, but you'll often find the people who do kick it to the kerb, are "valeters" trying to drum up business.